sjtruzman/stock-analysis/README.md

 ## Advantages and disadvantages of refactoring code in general:

-### Refactoring improves the code and makes it easier to understand, helps debugging and makes the progra run faster.
+### Refactoring improves the code and makes it easier to understand, helps debugging and makes the program run faster.

 ### Disadvantages: For short term proyects it can take alot of time.